 Western Sydney is a great place to live and learn, and with The Joan — a dynamic hub of creativity and education — at its heart, we are perfectly placed to offer a brilliant blend of opportunities to enrich teaching programs.

-Click here to download 2019 Arts Education brochure or flip through our electronic version.
+Click here to download 2020 Arts Education brochure or flip through our electronic copy.

 The Joan’s Backstage Pass is the perfect way to give your students an insight into music and theatre production and what happens behind the scenes of a performing arts centre.
 The tours are ﬂexible in length and content, allowing for different education outcomes and budgets.